AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

     <li>Token URI: <code>https://api.login.yahoo.com/oauth2/get_token</code></li>
    </ul>
   </div> </li>
  <li value="3">(Conditional) If the target service uses scopes (access rights), check how the service separates individual scopes and make sure you set the separator in the advanced settings accordingly.
-If the separator is not set correctly, <em>Workfront Fusion</em> fails to create the connection, and you receive an invalid scope error.</li>
+If the separator is not set correctly, <span>Workfront Fusion</span> fails to create the connection, and you receive an invalid scope error.</li>
- <li value="4">After you complete the steps above, you can start to create the OAuth connection in <em>Workfront Fusion</em>.
+ <li value="4">After you complete the steps above, you can start to create the OAuth connection in <span>Workfront Fusion</span>.
 Add the OAuth 2.0 HTTP(S) request and response processing module to your scenario.</li>
  <li value="5">In the module's Connection field, click <span class="bold">Add</span>.</li>
  <li value="6"> <p>Fill in the following fields to create a connection: </p>
   <table cellspacing="0">